m-kawafuji/kawafuji.dev/src/content/blog/subscribing-media-query-changes-in-react-using-usesyncexternalstore.md

 ## Create useMediaQuery hook

-Assume that you're using TypeScript. `useMediaQuery` takes a media query string as an argument and returns a `boolean` value whether if a media query string matches and also returns `undefined` if `window` is not available.
+Assume that you're using TypeScript. `useMediaQuery` takes a media query string as an argument and returns a `boolean` value whether the media query string matches and also returns `undefined` if `window` is not available.

 ```typescript
 // useMediaQuery.ts